binaryknight/udacity_p2_continuous_control_project/README.md

     (_For Windows users_) Check out [this link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64) if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

-2. Place the file in the directory where you hae cloned this project, and unzip (or decompress) the file.
+2. Place the file in the directory where you have cloned this project, and unzip (or decompress) the file.
-3. Name the directory where the 20 agent version is unzipped (decompressed) as Reacher20.app and the one agent version as Reacher.app
+3. Name the directory where the 20-agent version is unzipped (decompressed) as Reacher20.app and the one agent version as Reacher.app
+4. The repo contains the zip files for the Mac OSX operating system.

 ### Instructions
 Run the `Continuous_Control_Submission.ipynb` notebook to get started.